Boots & Beer Walking Weekender Grassington, Wharfedale

 - No walking experience required.
 Full guidance will be given.

 - A reasonable level of fitness is required as the natural environment can be demanding at times.
 All walks may include uneven ground, rough terrain, stiles, stream crossings, fields, valleys, moorland, hills, pathless hillsides, paths and tracks, lanes and country roads as well as a number of ascents and descents; we may experience adverse weather conditions.
-A typical day’s walk across the Yorkshire Dales!
+A typical day’s walk in the Yorkshire Dales.